away1205/GG-FINAL/README.md

 ## 4. Integration

-The frontend of the **Tokopedia Play Clone** runs within users' web browsers.
+The frontend of the **Tokopedia Play** runs within users' web browsers.
 It communicates with the backend server using API requests.
 The frontend is integrated with the backend through HTTP API endpoints for fetching video details, comments, and products, as well as posting new comments.

 ## 5. Application Architecture